IUSmusic/Halo/README.md

 https://iusmusic.github.io/Halo/

-Halo is a static browser app for a camera-based virtual keyboard that can be hosted on GitHub Pages.
+Halo is a static browser app for a camera-based virtual keyboard.

 ## What changed in this update